We're glad to have you with us.

 What's involved in a meter change?

-There are about 4,000 meters included in this agreement, so HBPW staff will be conducting the upgrades over several months.
-When your neighborhood is scheduled, the HBPW customer service team will reach out to work with you in finding the right time for your meter upgrade.
+There are about 4,000 meters included in this agreement, so a HBPW meter replacement contractor will be conducting the upgrades over several months.
+When your neighborhood is scheduled, you will receive a scheduling letter with instructions on how to schedule your appointment online or via telephone.

 Meter upgrades typically take about an hour and involve minor plumbing work inside and outside the home.
 Trained, professional HBPW staff and contractors will carry out the work, ensuring the meter is installed safely and correctly.